Amethyst1016/DATA534_Project/README.md

 In countinous.rmd, I try to fit the model ,and random forest with samllest mse as 4727, which fits quite well in graph(you can refer to the file:predict trend by random forest)

-In category.rmd, I try to indicate sp500 to 1 as rising, and 0 as declining, but the model did not fit well in random forest, lad and qda.
+In category.rmd, I try to indicate sp500 to 1 as rising, and 0 as declining, but the model did not fit well in random forest, LDA and QDA.